Yosemite Valley Railroad

+The Yosemite Valley Railroad (YVRR) was a short-line railroad in Merced and Mariposa counties, California, that operated from 1907 to 1945.
+The railroad ran 78 mi from Merced along the Merced River canyon to El Portal, on the western boundary of Yosemite National Park.
+Railroad construction was prohibited within the park, so passengers disembarked at El Portal and continued to Yosemite Valley by stagecoach or, after 1913, by motor stage.
+Overnight accommodations were available at the Hotel Del Portal until its destruction by fire in 1917.

-The YVRR replaced the stagecoach routes that had dominated travel and tourism in the area since the mid-1870s.
-However, by the 1920s, the increasing popularity of automobiles had started to overtake the railroad in terms of tourist volume.
-By the 1940s, the completion of the Yosemite All-Year Highway and the decreased recreational passenger traffic due to World War II had all but eliminated demand for rail passenger service.
+The YVRR replaced the stagecoach routes that had served Yosemite-bound travelers since the mid-1870s.
+The railroad's opening in 1907 reduced through traffic on the Coulterville Road, which had been the primary tourist route to Yosemite via the historic mining town of Coulterville.
+By the 1920s, automobiles had begun to overtake the railroad in tourist volume.
+The completion of the All-Year Highway and the decline in recreational travel during World War II eliminated most remaining demand for rail passenger service.

-The YVRR also transported log cars for the Yosemite Lumber Company and limestone for the Yosemite Portland Cement Company as a freight carrier.
-The closure of these businesses in the early 1940s played a role in the railroad's decline, with the last regularly scheduled train running on August 24, 1945.
-Some structures and rolling stock of the YVRR are on display in El Portal, but little else remains of the railroad.
+In addition to passenger traffic, the YVRR served as a freight carrier, transporting logs for the Yosemite Lumber Company and limestone for the Yosemite Portland Cement Company.
+The closure of both operations in the early 1940s hastened the railroad's decline.
+The last regularly scheduled train ran on August 24, 1945.
+Some structures and rolling stock survive on display in El Portal, but little else remains.

-Among many notable passengers, the YVRR carried two presidents: William Howard Taft in October, 1909 and Franklin Roosevelt on July 15, 1938.
+Among its notable passengers, the YVRR carried two presidents: William Howard Taft in October 1909 and Franklin D. Roosevelt on July 15, 1938.